oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

   -f        : prints each job in full details
-  -j job_id : prints the specified job_id informations (even if it is finished) -D        : formats outputs in Perl Dumper
+  -j job_id : prints the specified job_id informations (even if it is finished) -g "d1,d2": prints history of jobs and state of resources between two dates.
+  -D        : formats outputs in Perl Dumper
   -X        : formats outputs in XML
   -Y        : formats outputs in YAML